Digit App

 Any condition you get hospitalised for that doesn’t match the doctor’s prescription is not covered.

-Enhance your health insurance policy with add-ons at Digit.
+Enhance your family health insurance policy with add-ons at Digit.
 These add-ons are subject to underwriting approval and your eligibility at the time of purchase or renewal.
 Here’s a list of add-ons available that provide additional layers of protection beyond the basic coverage of your policy:

 Consumable Cover